The Metaphysics of Umami

 If sake—the transparent white spirit of rice—is a symbol of Shinto’s celestial light, then Shōyu (Soy Sauce) is the deep, dark compiler of the earth’s shadow.

-Act III: Natto
+Act III: Umami

 The Sensorial Void of “Know-Sufficing”